FadyMohareb/dupless/README.md

 **Other:**

 	-n/--no_plot		        Skip the creation of all plots.

 	-s/--skip_het_detection     Skip the detection of the heterozygous regions.
 If so, you must provide a bed with the heterozygous regions positions: python DupLess.py -s [het_regions.bed] -t [nb_threads] -a [assembly.fasta] -i [min_blast_identity] -l [min_blast_length] -o [output_folder]

-	-h/--help                   Print the usage and help.
+	-h/--help                   Print the usage and help and exit.
+     -v/--version                Print the version and exit.

 ## Output

-- Two fasta files containing the different versions of the duplications.
+- **Two fasta files containing the different versions of the duplications.**
-- A bed file with the identified heterozygous regions.
+- A bed file with the identified heterozygous regions (useful for exploration of the regions).
+- Graphs of the coverage along each sequences of the assembly.
 - The results of the blast between the heterozygous regions.
-- Graphs of the coverage along each sequences of the assembly.
 - A histogram of the coverage distribution.

 ---